Existence of mASD connections on 4-manifolds with cylindrical ends: Background on the thickened moduli space

 Fix a smooth cylindrical end metric $g_0$ on $X$; this means that the restriction

 is a product metric, where $g_N$ is the fixed metric on $N$.
 Let $B$ be a $\C^3$-neighborhood of $g_0$ in the space of $\C^{\max(m, 3)}$-metrics on $X$ so that the conclusions of \cite[Theorem 2.6.3]{\mmr} hold (the proof of Theorem 2.6.3 shows that such a set exists; the details of the theorem will not play an active role in the discussion that follows).
 Let $\mu_\Gamma^\pm$ be the smallest positive eigenvalue of $\mp * d_\Gamma : \Omega^1(N) \rightarrow \Omega^1(N)$.
+The sign convention here is to agree with that of \cite[Def.
+2.1.1]{\mmr}.
 Then we will say that a metric $g$ on $X$ is \emph{asymptotically cylindrical} if $g \in B$ and

 for all $t \geq 0$.
-(This is effectively Condition A3 of \cite[p.
-116]{\mmr}.)
+(This is effectively Condition A3 of \cite[p.~116]{\mmr}.)
 Throughout, we will always assume our metrics are asymptotically cylindrical in this sense.
 Note that every cylindrical end metric is automatically asymptotically cylindrical.